Gleethos/neureka/src/test/README.md

 # Note #

-Neureka uses the Spock testing framework. <br>
+Neureka relies on [Spock](https://github.com/spockframework/spock) as its primary testing framework.<br>
-Here is some basic information if you are not familiar with it:<br>
+If you are not familiar with Spock don't worry,
+[here is a simple introduction for writing and reading Spock specifications](groovy/Example_Spec.groovy).

+TL;DR:<br>
 <br>
 Spock test methods are referred to as "features" which are bundled into a single test class called "specification". <br>
 <br>